Lake Mountains: Description

 Satellite view of Utah Lake, with the arc-shaped Lake Mountains on the northwest shore.

 The range is arc-shaped, curved to the east.
 The Lake Mountains have no prominent peaks, but a central ridge line, about 5 mi long, that trends slightly north-northwest by south-southeast.
 The highest point in the range is an unnamed peak, with an elevation of 7690 ft.

 The range is bordered by Cedar Valley on the west; the Oquirrh Mountains on the northwest; the Traverse Mountains on the north, Utah Lake and Utah Valley on the northeast, east and southeast; the Goshen Valley on the south-southwest, and the East Tintic Mountains on the southwest.
 Utah State Route 68 (also known as Redwood Road in Saratoga Springs) runs along the northeast, east, and southeast perimeter of the mountains (along the shore of Utah Lake) and Utah State Route 73 passes by the northern edge.
 Lake Mountain Communications Road (a dirt road) runs roughly north-south through the range (between Saratoga Springs and Eagle Mountain) and provides access to the multiple radio communication towers on the range.
 Several minor dirt roads also cross the southern end of the range, with Soldiers Pass Road being the most prominent.

 There are seventeen named canyons on the east side of the range, running toward Utah Lake: Long, Pfieffer, Burnt (southern), Chaparral, Miners, Potter, Enoch, Seep, Little, Olaf, Limekiln, Losee, Clark, Israel, Lott, Burnt (northern), and Reformation canyons (from south to north), with Limekiln Canyon being in the approximate center.
 The west side has much fewer named canyons, running toward Cedar Valley: Mercer, Ivans, Wildcat, and Wiley (from south to north), with Wiley Canyon being in the approximate center.

+In late 2025, Ionic Mineral Technologies, a company headquartered in nearby Provo, Utah, announced the discovery of large deposits of rare earth minerals in the Lake Mountains range.

 Radio infrastructure

-Radio infrastructure on the range serves several radio and television needs for the cities of Provo, Orem, American Fork, and almost all of Utah county.
+Radio infrastructure on the range serves several radio and television needs for the cities of Provo, Orem, American Fork, and almost all of Utah County.